- 88 years old

 A memorial dinner was held on Saturday, August 11, 2012 in Las Vegas, Nevada.

-Inurnment services will be held at Arlington National Cemetery at 11:00 am on August 16th, 2013.
+Inurnment services with full military honors were held at Arlington National Cemetery at 11:00 am on August 16th, 2013.

 In Lieu of Flowers